Jagadishrathod/Complier-Design/SLR/slr.md

 ## Create the set of LR(0) states for the parse table
 For the rules in an augmented grammar, G’, begin at rule zero and follow the steps below:

+### State creation steps (big picture algorithm)
+1. Apply the start operation and
+2. complete the state:
+a.
+Use one read operation on each item C (non‐terminal or terminal) in the current state
+to create more states.
+b.
+Apply the complete operation on the new states.
+c.
+Repeat steps  a  and  b  until no more new states can be formed.